Klokinator/KlokCaptionTagger/README.md

 ### [**Umi AI Comfy Wildcards**](https://github.com/Tinuva88/Comfy-UmiAI/tree/main/wildcards)

-Klok Caption Tagger (KCT) streamlines the tedious process of preparing images for training.
-It offers a suite of client-side tools including AI-powered auto-tagging, auto-captioning, and recursive folder management.
-It runs entirely in your browser, keeping your data private and secure.
+Klok Caption Tagger (KCT) is a lightweight single-HTML-file that includes tools to allow simplified AI-powered auto-tagging, auto-captioning, cropping images, and blotting out watermarks.
+It runs in any browser and is ideal for tagging and captioning images while training loras or generating images locally.
+It's also great for using with low-end computers and laptops.

 ### Upload images from a folder/directory, individual images and text files, or a zip file.
 <img width="1515" height="748" alt="image" src="https://github.com/user-attachments/assets/b8a60572-5891-492a-8c27-774c65bafea7" />